Bernard de Vésins

 Count Bernard de Vésins (13 March 1869 – 6 July 1951) was a French soldier, essayist, practicing Catholic and right-wing Action Française militant.

-He was hostile to Freemasons, Jews and socialists, whom he considered to be working together in conspiracy to undermine the traditional Catholic values of France.
+He was hostile to Freemasons, Jews and socialists, whom he considered to be working together in a conspiracy to undermine the traditional Catholic values of France.
 In the 1920s he was President of the Ligue d'Action Française during a period when the Catholic Church was disassociating itself from the movement.

 Life

 Family

 Marie Joseph Pierre Bernard de Lévezou de Vésins was born in Bourges, Cher, on 13 March 1869.

 His father was Count Victor de Lévezou de Vesins, and his mother was the daughter of Adrien de Forcade, sieur de La Grézère.

 On 15 April 1893 in Versailles he married Marie Augustine Camille de Gastebois (born 9 February 1874).